laravel/docs/packages.md

 <a name="publishing-file-groups"></a>
 ## Publishing File Groups

 You may want to publish groups of package assets and resources separately.
 For instance, you might want to allow your users to publish your package's configuration files without being forced to publish your package's assets.
 You may do this by "tagging" them when calling the `publishes` method from a package's service provider.
-For example, let's use tags to define two publish groups (`config` and `migrations`) in the `boot` method of a package's service provider:
+For example, let's use tags to define two publish groups for the `courier` package (`courier-config` and `courier-migrations`) in the `boot` method of the package's service provider:

     /**
      * Bootstrap any package services.